secoda/on-premise/terraform/aws/README.md

 `Subnets can currently only be created in the following availability zones: us-west-1b, us-west-1c`: This is due to using inconsistent regions in the `tfvars` file and the `AWS_REGION` environment variable.
 Make sure these are consistent.

 `Error: error creating ELBv2 Listener (arn:aws:elasticloadbalancing:***): ValidationError: Certificate ARN 'arn:aws:acm:us-west-1:482836992928:certificate/***' is not valid`: This is due to the certificate being in a different region than the deployment.

-Neo4j container is complaining of **file-locking** errors.
-This is a nuance to using the Fargate deploy type because it uses EFS for shared storage.
-This error will occur if you update the terraform files and apply changes while there are running containers.
-Because the new and old containers will try to reference the same data at the same time, the new container will fail.
-To resolve this, stop **both** running tasks, and wait for a new task to automatically spin up.

-`OAuth2Token.get(user_id=session[\""user\""][\""__id\""])` related errors typically mean you are signed in with the administrator account.
-Go to `https://<your_company>.secoda.co/signout` and then sign back in.
-This may also be caused by using ‘+’ in email account.
-Avoid using ‘+’.

 # Misc.